dylanbrandtner/CarND-Unscented-Kalman-Filter-P7/README.md

 The Kalman filter I implemented generally follows the flow described in the lesson materials:

 ![alt text][image2]

+With an unscented kalman filter, the predict and update steps are bit more complex, as described in the diagram below:

+![alt text][image3]

 #### Kalman Filter algorithm handles the first measurements appropriately